theochem/iodata/CONTRIBUTING.rst

     def load_one(lit: LineIterator) -> dict:
         ...
         if something_wrong:
-            raise LoadError("Describe problem in a sentence.", lit)
+            raise LoadError("Describe the problem in a sentence.", lit)

 The error that appears in the terminal will automatically include the file name and line number.